Winding back the clocks

 All being well, this sequence enables the clocks to continue running with little alteration to the time.

 What happens to the clocks over winter?

 The clocks are allowed to slowly wind down and rest.
 We remove dust from the exterior of the clocks using soft pony hair brushes and place an acid-free tissue paper hat over the clock for protection from dust.

 In spring, the horological conservator visits us to restart the clocks.
 He inspects the condition of the interior mechanism and checks the oil which can solidify or spread when left over long periods.

 Do you have a favourite clock?

-The Smoking Room clock has to be my favourite.
+The floral cherub clock has to be my favourite.
 I love the shining golden colour of the ormolu, the detail of the floral pattern and the cherub’s overflowing trumpet of flowers and fruit.
 It also makes a cheerful noise when it strikes.
 This clock is easy to wind but often runs ten minutes late!

 Look out for me winding the clocks every Tuesday between 12-1pm!